renaudwangler/ib/extra/keyVault and ManagedId.md

 1. Click on **Review + create**
 1. In the **Create a virtual machine** window, once the *Validation passed* message appears, click **Create**

-**Note:** You do not need to wait for VM to provision before continuing.
+**Note:** You do not need to wait for VM to provision, you may continue to task 2.

 ### Task 2: Provision a Storage account
 1. Back in the Azure portal home click **+ Create a resource**